 Click on the image for larger animation

-NASA's Jet Propulsion Laboratory, a division of Caltech in Pasadena, California, manages the Mars Science Laboratory Project for the NASA Science Mission Directorate, Washington.
-JPL designed and built the project's Curiosity rover and the rover's Navcam.
+The University of Arizona, Tucson, operates HiRISE, which was built by Ball Aerospace & Technologies Corp., Boulder, Colorado.
+NASA's Jet Propulsion Laboratory, a division of Caltech in Pasadena, California, manages the Mars Reconnaissance Orbiter Project for NASA's Science Mission Directorate, Washington.
+Lockheed Martin Space Systems, Denver, built the orbiter and collaborates with JPL to operate it.